labxscut/HCG/README.md

 *Binyu Yang, Siying Liu, Jiemin Xie, Xi Tang, Pan Guan, Yifan Zhu, Li C. Xia**

 ## Summary
-We develop an accurate, robust, and easily adoptable subtyping classifier (HCG) for gastric cancer (GC) molecular subtypes.
+We develop an accurate, robust, and easily adoptable subtyping classifier for gastric cancer (GC) molecular subtypes, termed Hierarchical DNA-based Classifier for Gastric Cancer Molecular Subtyping (HCG).
 It leveraged all DNA-level alterations(including gene mutations,copy number aberrations and methylations) as predictors to delineate specific molecular subtypes of GC.
 The classifier optimize with hierarchical classification strategy and Lasso-Logistic regression, and benchmark for subtype prediction performance and clinical stratification capacity.
 The prediction performance is assessed by AUC values and the clinical stratification capacity is assessed by multivariate survival analysis.

 The repository contains all the data (https://github.com/labxscut/HCG/tree/main/Data) and code (https://github.com/labxscut/HCG/blob/main/code.md) used for training and evaluating the classifiers, as well as some important results (please refer to the figures(https://github.com/labxscut/HCG/tree/main/Figures)).